qaalabs/DE5M4/docs/day2/source-control/guidelines.md

 **Start the Git section with a clear connection to the module's planning focus:**

 Yesterday we established the Agile foundation for planning data products.
-Today we'll explore Git as the technical backbone that supports collaborative planning and ensures your planning artifacts remain organized, versioned, and accessible to the entire team.
+Today we'll explore Git as the technical backbone that supports collaborative planning and ensures your planning artifacts remain organised, versioned, and accessible to the entire team.

-### Exercise Contextualizing
+### Exercise Contextualising

 Frame each Git exercise explicitly in terms of planning activities: